-Ref Title Respondent's Initials Organisation Question Comments Officer Response Ket Title Respondent's Initials Organisation Question Comments Council must demonstrate it has examined fully all other reasonable options for meeting its identified need for development.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response Council must demonstrate it has examined fully all other reasonable options for meeting its identified need for development.
 In preparing this Plan, the Council must therefore prioritise meeting its need in the existing urban areas. followed by land in the countryside that is not Green Belt (Option 1).
 The option is also the most sustainable having regard to the SA.
 The need to promote sustainable patterns of development must be taken into account, but non Green Belt locations should still be fully examined first of all.
-The comments are noted. around the potential capacity of Officer Response against the relevant Green Belt purposes as set ou policy.
-However, depending on the Option chosen locations will be suggested in the plan that conside Green Belt considerations. the existing urban areas which need to be clearly evidenced 0 in order to inform the preparation of the Plan.
-No comment.
+The comments are noted. around the potential capacity of the existing urban areas which need to be clearly evidenced in order to inform the preparation of the Plan. against the relevant Green Belt purposes as set out in national policy.
+However, depending on the Option chosen, development locations will be suggested in the plan that consider more than Green Belt considerations.
+8 No comment.
 Noted.
-8 9 The settlement hierarchy of the adopted Plan is still relevant and appropriate to guide future development.
+9 The settlement hierarchy of the adopted Plan is still relevant and appropriate to guide future development.
 Nuneaton should remain at the top of any settlement hierarchy.
 Comments noted.
 10 Agreed - It would be appropriate to review the status of existing allocated sites, and consider removing the allocation if the site is no longer deliverable or developable.
 Comments noted.
 11 Option 1 - not a realistic option without evidence to support the assertion that no further allocations on greenfield land will be necessary on the basis that the Council's housing requirement would simply be its local housing need figure calculated using the standard method (429dpa), and that there are sufficient commitments and brownfield regeneration sites coming forward to support this.
 Preference for Option 2 is noted.
 The consultation document refers to a greater assumption going forward about windfall provision.
 Caution is urged should a forensic urban capacity assessment be undertaken, as this could result in double counting if windfalls are then to be relied upon going forward.
 However, caution is particularly advised at using the standard method figure solely prior to completion of the revised HEDNA.
 Assumptions are also made about the likelihood of the Duty to Co-Operate (DtC) being abolished which means that the Council will not have to take account of any housing needs that can't be met by neighbouring authorities.